thoth-station/kebechet/README.rst

 Notes
 =====

 To issue an update to Git repository, Kebechet creates branches in the provided repository.
 These branches are named based the on direct dependency that caused updates with its version.
-If the remote Git already has the given branch the push will fail.
-This means that there are not issued multiple pull requests for the same dependency update on multiple Kebechet runs.
-If you wish to issue update on top of the current master, just close the pull request and delete corresponding branch.
-Next Kebechet run will push changes into Git once again (the given branch does not exist) and opens a corresponding pull request as expected.
+If the remote Git already has the given branch present, there will be performed a check for the base (master) against which the pull request is opened.
+If there were made changes in the master branch, Kebechet automatically updates commit so all updates issued with Kebechet are done on top of the current master.
+Note these updates are desctructive for older commits in the pull request - use ``git cherry-pick`` from Kebechet's update branch if you would like to do changes in the source code with dependency updates.

 Deploying Kebechet
 =================